sonal-swarnima/baadal2.0/baadaltesting/sandbox/README.md

 Setup Instructions
 -----------------------------------------------
-* __make configure__ - required to initialized some configurations required by the sandbox system, the IP address required is the starting address you would like to use for the internal sandbox network.
+* __make configure__ - required to initialise some configurations required by the sandbox system, the IP address required is the starting address you would like to use for the internal sandbox network.

 * __make sandbox__ - should set up ovs switch on sandbox system, create virtual machines for NAT, Controller, Filer